Malachi101/The-Game-of-Chance/README.md

 # A-Game-of-Chance
-Some vital secrets reply on understanding little-known truths and using them to produce seemingly magical results.
+Some vital secrets repy on understanding little-known truths and using them to produce seemingly magical results.